-I've sought out single subjects many times, and some have become my favorite images.
-But one of the biggest drivers behind my work is the hope of creating a connection between the viewer and the subject.
+One of the biggest drivers behind my work is the hope of creating a connection between the viewer and the subject.
+A lone figure can convey a spirit, power, and resolve, but some feelings don't land the same with just one.

-feelings that strike a different chord.
+Feelings that strike a different chord.

 Safety.